-Third party payors' reimbursement practices are complex, vary widely from payor to payor and can impose timeconsuming burdens for patients and prescribing physicians.
+Third party payors' reimbursement practices are complex, vary widely from payor to payor and can impose time-consuming burdens for patients and prescribing physicians.
 As part of the overall trend toward cost containment, third party payors often require prior authorization for, and require reauthorization for continuation of, prescription products or impose step edits, which require prior use of another medication, usually a generic or preferred brand, prior to approving coverage for a new or more expensive product.
 Such restrictive conditions for reimbursement and an increase in reimbursement-related activities can extend the time required to fill prescriptions and may discourage patients from seeking treatment.
 For example, we are experiencing increasingly restrictive conditions for reimbursement required by some third party payors for Xyrem, which have extended the time required to fill some prescriptions and could continue to do so in the future and which may have a material effect on the overall level of reimbursement coverage for Xyrem.
-We cannot predict actions that third party payors may take, or whether they will limit the access and level of reimbursement for our products or refuse to provide any approvals or coverage.
-From time to time, third party payors have refused to provide reimbursement for our products, and others may do so in the future.
+We cannot predict actions that third party payors may take, or whether they will limit the access and level of reimbursement for our products, and others may do so in the future.